 Share of voice represents the traffic a website receives for a specific keyword.
 It helps you identify brands already in the market, so you can see if you can compete with them and how you can differentiate your brand from their existing offerings.

 Once you find a new market you want to explore, don’t go all in just yet.
 Create a few campaigns to test your idea.

 Try new markets and track your results to see where you can find a sweet spot that resonates with audiences.
-Small market tweaks can lead to big results, so continue to go through this process, test, and iterate based on what you learn.
+Small market tweaks can lead to big results, so continue going through this process, testing, and iterating based on what you learn.

 Use Market Segmentation to Build Better Marketing Campaigns